AlexOluwaseyi/wellnourish/README.md

 ## About
-Wellnourish is an API based python web application that has been designed to help people to eat well, and healthily, based on factors includig (but not limited to) health records, financial budgets, sweet tongue, adventurous eaters, etc.
+Wellnourish is an API based python web application that has been designed to help people to eat well, and healthily, based on factors includig (but not limited to) health records, financial budgets, sweet-tooth, adventurous eaters, etc.
 If you would like to know the recipe for the food in your favourite TV show, all you need is Wellnourish.